 - The trees around the periphery of the site tend to be at different ground levels, especially those to the north which are located at a higher ground level.
-The building has been designed to avoid the retained trees where possible, whilst meeting other constraints. - The building is outside the canopy spread of all the retained trees.
-The building is close to the canopy of several trees but the relationship is not poor, due to the location and quantity of windows and the use of the building. - 6.6 The building is within 2m of trees 14, 15, 29 and 52.
+The building has been designed to avoid the retained trees where possible, whilst meeting other constraints. - 6.5 The building is outside the canopy spread of all the retained trees.
+The building is close to the canopy of several trees but the relationship is not poor, due to the location and quantity of windows and the use of the building. - The building is not within 3.5m of trees 14, and 15.
 There are 2 OM apple trees located on higher ground.
 The trees have a 2m canopy clearance (height of lower branch) but this could be increased to clear the path and to provide a greater clearance of the building, if required.
-The upper trees are close to the rear elevation that does not contain windows so they will not cast any meaningful shade or dominate it to an unreasonable level. - 6.7 The canopy spread of the Group TG2 is 0m from the corner of the gable located on the north-western edge of the building (when viewed on a plan).
-The spread is a minimum of 5m from other parts of the structure.
-The trees are located at a higher ground level than the building meaning that the separation is greater than described above.
-These trees will not require any pruning to provide clearance and the relationship is reasonable. - The clearance from the remaining trees is very good with the building orientated to avoid the trees. - 6.9 It should be noted that the use of the building is important in determining if the spatial relationship between trees and the building is acceptable.
+The upper trees are close to the rear elevation that does not contain windows so they will not cast any meaningful shade or dominate it to an unreasonable level. - 6.7 The canopy spread as can be seen from the plans is not affected - The clearance from the remaining trees is very good with the building orientated to avoid the trees. - 6.9 It should be noted that the use of the building is important in determining if the spatial relationship between trees and the building is acceptable.
 Effectively the building is functional living space that does require a high level of daylight penetration and contained a large volume of windows.